+Percentage of

-Number of Percentage of
+Number of Issued share

-Shareholder Ordinary shares Issued share capital
+Shareholder Ordinary shares capital

 Elypsis Solutions Limited 144,541,666 75.30%

 The percentage of shares not in public hands (as defined in the AIM Rules for Companies) is 75.30%.

 The Directors have not been made aware of any other beneficial shareholdings of 3% or more of the issued share capital of the Company as of the date of this report.